Are green brands emotionally important?

-In another cautionary tale about the danger of latching onto a perceived market trend, those in consumer products are seeing sales drop in being green or environmentally safe products.
+In another cautionary tale about the danger of latching onto a perceived market trend, those in consumer products are seeing sales drop in green brands or environmentally safe products.

 That was predictable.

-Although the New York Times story is attributing this to a down economy, it really hints at a more important reason why “green” is rarely a true switching trigger.
+Although the New York Times story is attributing this to a down economy, it really hints at a more important reason why being green is rarely a true switching trigger.